 If you’ll be feeding your little bundle – either formula or pumped breastmilk – you may be interested in keeping some feeding supplies at your house to make those visits smoother for everyone.

 It may be worthwhile to keep a set of bottles (whichever ones your grandkid is using at home).
 Babies can be very particular about bottles, so be sure to ask mom or dad which kind the baby takes.

 Note: if your grandchild is breastfed (most are these days — and that’s a good thing!), it may be difficult to share in the feeding experience – at least at first.
 That said, most nursing moms (especially those returning to work) will eventually pump to create a stash of extra milk, which is stored in bags or bottles.

 Okay, back to logistics… Babies generally like drinking warm milk or formula, rather than cold.
 If you’re going to be bottle feeding your grandbaby at your house, you can simply warm the bottle up the old-fashioned way by placing it in a container of hot water from your microwave or stove.
-If you prefer to use a bottle warmer, the best rated are the Dr. Brown’s Bottle Warmer or the Kiinde bottle warmer (though they both get mixed reviews).
+If you prefer to use a bottle warmer, the best rated are the Philip’s Avent Bottle Warmer or the Baby Brezza bottle warmer.

 Note: You should never microwave milk or formula directly to heat it, as microwaves cause dangerous “hot spots” which can burn a baby’s mouth.
 Furthermore, it’s always a good idea to test the temperature of the milk on your wrist or arm before feeding your grandbaby to ensure it isn’t too hot.